 Will Alcohol Be Served at the Event?

-The City requires an event that is serving alcohol/cereal malt beverages to submit the special event application no less than 60 days before the event date.
-If alcohol will be sold as part of a Special Event in the City Right-Of-Way, an alcohol resolution approved by the Council is required.
-The resolution is sponsored by your City Councilmember and approved at a regularly scheduled Council meeting.
-Please take the council meeting schedule and the Kansas Department of Alcoholic Beverage Control’s application timelines into consideration when submitting your Special Event application to allow time for processing.
+The City requires an event that is serving alcohol/cereal malt beverages to submit the special event application no less than 60 business days before the event date.
+If alcohol will be sold as part of a special event in the City Right-Of-Way, an alcohol resolution approved by the council is required.
+The resolution is sponsored by your city council member and approved at a regularly scheduled council meeting.
+Please take the council meeting schedule and the Kansas Department of Alcoholic Beverage Control’s application timelines into consideration when submitting your special event application to allow time for processing.

 The seller is required to have an Alcohol Beverage License.
 For more information on regulations, you can access the